 Place Your Camera in the Housing

 Preparation is key.
 Don’t rush!
 Before entering the water, it’s essential to prepare your equipment.
 Make sure you double and triple check all latches and seals, and tightly screw down any ports on your housing.
 If wax needs to be applied to any dry ports to prevent water droplets from forming, ensure this is done before entering the water.
+You can find great options on photo speciality sites like Adorama or just search on Amazon here.

 Test For Leaks